hebcal/hebcal-es6/README.md

 <a name="gematriya"></a>

 ## gematriya(number) ⇒ <code>string</code>
-Converts a numerical value to a string of Hebrew letters
+Converts a numerical value to a string of Hebrew letters.

+When specifying years of the Hebrew calendar in the present millennium, we omit the thousands (which is presently 5 [ה]).

 **Kind**: global function